Queen Elizabeth, Prince William, Kate and more royals celebrate Meghan Markle’s birthday

 🎈 Wishing The Duchess of Sussex a very Happy Birthday today! pic.twitter.com/xvrRH4sEwX— The Royal Family (@RoyalFamily) August 4, 2021

 Last but certainly not least, Queen Elizabeth also commemorated her granddaughter-in-law’s special day.
-The royal family’s official social media accounts posted three pictures of the American-born Duchess, including a snapshot of Meghan with Her Majesty, as well as a photo of the former Suits actress with Prince Harry and one of the Sussexes with their son Archie Harrison .
+The royal family’s official social media accounts posted three pictures of the American-born Duchess, including a snapshot of Meghan with Her Majesty, as well as a photo of the former Suits actress with Prince Harry and one of the Sussexes with their son Archie Harrison.
 “Wishing The Duchess of Sussex a very Happy Birthday today!” the message read.

 Back in February, Buckingham Palace released a statement revealing that Meghan and Harry had confirmed to the Queen that they would not be returning as working members of the royal family.
 The palace concluded the statement saying, “While all are saddened by their decision, The Duke and Duchess remain much loved members of the family.”